 A Formula For Success

 Once you understand how to generate $3,000 per month and put it into action, it will be easier to get to $5,000 per month or even $10,000 and more per month.
-It’s a formula you can repeat.
+Then, it’s a formula you can repeat.

 How Much Money Do I Need To Invest To Make $3000 A Month?